 Beware!
-These New IRS Tax Scams Could Still Cost You Big in 2019
+These IRS Tax Scams Could Still Cost You Big in 2020

-Identify theft continues to be a huge problem in 2019.
-Even though tax season is over, scammers are still out in full force trying to steal millions.
+Identify theft continues to be a huge problem.
+Scammers are out in full force trying to steal millions during the 2020 tax season.

 Tax scams are an opportunity for would be thieves to scam you out of money and personal and sensitive information all year long.